 At only 310,000 acres, Grand Teton is much smaller than Yellowstone and Glacier.
 However, its iconic jagged mountain peaks, the Snake River, pristine glacial lakes, and the Jackson Hole Valley, make Grand Teton National Park an incredible family destination.

-Many simply pass through on their way to see Old Faithful, but there are so many things to do in Grand Teton National Park.
-So, if you’re thinking about planning a trip to Wyoming or Yellowstone, check out this guide to exploring the Tetons, including where to stay, where to eat, what to do, and other tips for a family trip you’ll never forget.
+So, if you’re thinking about planning a trip to Wyoming or Yellowstone, check out this guide to exploring Grand Teton National Park, including where to stay, where to eat, what to do, and other tips for a family trip you’ll never forget.

 When to Visit Grand Teton National Park